-Following is a reconciliation of the Company's estimated Adjusted Free Cash Flow from estimated Net cash provided by operating activities for the fiscal year ending 12/31/2024.
+Reconciliation of the Company's estimated Adjusted Free Cash Flow from estimated Net Cash Provided by Operating Activities for the fiscal year ending 12/31/2024.

+\$ in thousands (Estimated)

+Fiscal Year Ending

+December 31, 2024

+Net Cash Provided by Operating Activities \$260,000 - \$270,0

-\$ in thousands (Estimated) Fiscal Year Ending December 31, 2024 Net Cash Provided by Operating Activities \$260,000 - \$270,000 Capital expenditures (180,000) FLSA legal settlment payment 6,000 Southbridge Landfill closure and Potsdam environmental remediation (i) 4,000 Post acquisition and development project capital expenditures (ii) 40,000 Cash outlays from acquisition activities (iii) 5,000 McKean Landfill rail capital expenditures (iv) 5,000 Adjusted Free Cash Flow (1) \$140,000 - \$150,000
+Net Cash Provided by Operating Activities \$260,000 - \$270,000 Capital expenditures (184,000) Proceeds from sale of property and equipment 500 FLSA legal settlment payment (i) 6,150 Southbridge Landfill closure (ii) 4,000 Acquisition capital expenditures (iii) 40,500 Cash outlays from acquisition activities (iv) 6,000 McKean Landfill rail capital expenditures (v) 6,000 Landfill capping charge - veneer failure payment (vi) 850

+Adjusted Free Cash Flow (1) \$140,000 - \$150,000 / tujusteu

-- (i) Southbridge Landfill closure and Potsdam environmental remediation are cash outlays associated with the unplanned closure of the Southbridge Landfill and the Company's portion of costs associated with environmental remediation at the Company's Potsdam, New York scrap yard which are added back when calculating Adjusted Free Cash Flow due to their non-recurring nature and the significance of the related cash flows.
-The Company initiated the unplanned closure of the Southbridge Landfill in the fiscal year ended December 31, 2017 and expects to incur cash outlays through completion of the closure and environmental remediation process.
-The Potsdam site was deemed a Superfund site in 2000 and is not associated with current operations. - (ii) Post acquisition and development project capital expenditures are (x) acquisition related capital expenditures that are necessary to optimize strategic synergies associated with integrating newly acquired operations as contemplated by the discounted cash flow return analysis conducted by management as part of the acquisition investment decision; and (y) nonroutine development investments that are expected to provide long-term returns.
-Acquisition related capital expenditures include the following costs required to achieve initial operating synergies: trucks, equipment and machinery; and facilities, land, IT infrastructure or related upgrades to integrate operations. - (iii) Cash outlays from acquisition activities are cash outlays for transaction and integration costs relating to specific acquisition transactions and include legal, environmental, valuation and consulting as well as asset, workforce and system integration costs as part of the Company's strategic growth initiative. - (iv) M cKean Landfill rail capital expenditures related to the Company's landfill in Mount Jewett, PA ("McKean landfill") rail side development that are added back when calculating Adjusted Free Cash Flow due to the specific nature of this investment in the development of long-term infrastructure which is different from the landfill construction investments in the normal course of operations.
+- (i) FLSA legal settlement payment is the cash outlay of a legal settlement related to reaching an agreement in June 2023 with the collective class members of a class action lawsuit relating to certain claims under the Fair Labor Standards Act of 1938 ("FLSA") as well as state wage and hours laws. - (ii) So uthbridge Landfill closure are cash outlays associated with the unplanned, early closure of the Southbridge Landfill.
+The Company initiated the unplanned, premature closure of the Southbridge Landfill in the fiscal year ended December 31, 2017, and expects to incur cash outlays through completion of the closure and environmental remediation process. - (iii) A cquisition capital expenditures are acquisition related capital expenditures that are necessary to optimize strategic synergies associated with integrating newly acquired operations as contemplated by the discounted cash flow return analysis conducted by management as part of the acquisition investment decision.
+Acquisition related capital expenditures include costs required to achieve initial operating synergies and integrate operations. - (iv) Cash outlays from acquisition activities are cash outlays for transaction and integration costs relating to specific acquisition transactions and include legal, environmental, valuation and consulting as well as asset, workforce and system integration costs as part of the Company's strategic growth initiative. - (v) M cKean Landfill rail capital expenditures are long-term infrastructure capital expenditures related to rail side development at the Company's landfill in Mount Jewett, PA ("M cKean Landfill"), which is different from the landfill construction investments in the normal course of operations. - (vi) Landfill capping charge veneer failure payment is the cash outlay associated with operating expenses incurred to clean up the affected capping material at the Company's landfill in Seneca, New York.
+Engineering analysis is currently underway to determine root causes and responsibility for the event.